mrtonks/anomality-detection/README.md

       -v "$PWD":/var/lib/influxdb \
       influxdb
    ```
-2. Open another terminal and navigate to the project folder, then run:
+2. Open another terminal and navigate to the project folder, then run*:
    ```bash
    $ /my/path/to/flink/bin/start-cluster.sh

    $ /my/path/to/flink/bin/flink run my/path/to/myjar.jar --port 9000
    ```
-   - **Note**: replace `/my/path/to/flink` with the path to your Apache Flink folder
-3. Using the last terminal or in a new terminal stop the cluster by running:
+3. Using the last terminal or in a new terminal stop the cluster by running*:
    ```bash
    $ /my/path/to/flink/bin/stop-cluster.sh
    ```
+***Note**: replace `/my/path/to/flink` with the path to your Apache Flink folder